Lung cancer staging: Staging

 Staging is the process of determining how much cancer there is in the body and where it is located.
 Staging of lung cancer is of paramount importance as treatment choices are often highly complex, even for physicians with much experience in the field, and the options largely depend on the stage of the disease.
 The underlying purpose is to describe the extent or severity of an individual's cancer, and to bring together cancers that have similar prognosis and treatment.

-Staging information which is obtained prior to surgery, for example by x-rays and endoscopic ultrasound, is called clinical staging and staging by surgery is known as pathological staging.
+Staging information which is obtained prior to surgery, for example by x-rays and endoscopic ultrasound, is called clinical staging; staging by surgery is known as pathological staging.

 Clinical staging is done by a combination of imaging and sampling (biopsies), or stated differently, non-invasive (radiological) and invasive (biopsy) methods.

 Pathologic staging is more accurate than clinical staging, but clinical staging is the first and sometimes the only staging type.
 For example, if clinical staging reveals stage IIIB or IV disease, surgery is not helpful and no pathological staging information will be obtained (appropriately).

 Lung cancer biopsies can be taken for two different reasons: